Graduate Degree Requirements

 Degree candidacy is the benchmark by which departmental decisions are made regarding a student's continuation in a degree program.
 Acceptance into a graduate program does not imply admission to degree candidacy.
 Each program specifies the conditions to be met for advancement to candidacy.

 Typically these conditions must be met before the end of the first year of study.
-Students who have met these conditions must file an Application for Degree Candidacy with the dean of the Graduate School.
+Students who have met these conditions must file an Application for Degree Candidacy with the Interim Dean of the Graduate School.
 Although advancement to candidacy is not a guarantee of a degree, it does indicate that the student is considered capable of meeting degree requirements.

 Graduate students must meet the following graduate program minimal degree requirements:

 - Residency: In honoring the university's bilingual mission and vision, the Graduate School's residency policy requires at least 70% of any degree program's coursework to be taken at or through* Gallaudet University.

 Each graduate degree program may impose additional residency requirements, which must be specified in its program of study.

 *'Through' can mean onsite, online, or through other technology-dependent delivery formats.
 'Through' can also mean via consortium cross-registration.